pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 If you leave the "Import Transactions since" field empty, pretix will import as many transactions as possible.
 Usually, this includes all transactions of the last 90 days.

-This can lead to problems if you have previously imported bank data to the same organizer account because the datapoints will be formatted differently and may not be easily recognized as depicting the same transactions.
+This can lead to problems if you have previously used a different method to import bank data to the same organizer account.
+Datapoints may be formatted differently and thus not be easily recognized as depicting the same transactions.
 Select the first day for which you have **not** imported bank data to the same organizer account if this applies to you.
+Make sure you do not leave a gap between the old and new imports, for example, if you previously imported data before the end of the banking day.

-In all other cases, you can leave the field empty.
+If you have not previously used a different method for bank data imports, you can leave the field empty.

 Click the :btn-icon:fa3-sign-in: Connect with bank: button.
 This takes you to a webpage on ob.gocardless.com which asks you to consent to your data being processed by GoCardless and to provide your bank login.